 But that doesn’t stop the cat with ambitions to keep trying by asserting his dominance to the rest of the clan through undesirable behaviors.
 This could include anything from relentlessly ambushing and chasing a timid, docile cat, guarding litter boxes, taking ownership of toys, games, sun puddles and refusing to timeshare.

 The last thing you want to do is punish the so-called bully cat with water bottle spraying, yelling or throwing things at him.
 It’s not going to solve his bad attitude and may cause him to fear you and lead to stress.
-I compare these tactics to just taking pills to mask the symptoms instead of treating the cause.
+I compare these tactics to just taking pills to mask the symptoms of illness, instead of treating the cause.
 These high energy cats have a strong prey drive and they love nothing more than to chase anything that moves like prey!
 The key is providing him with tasks that will fulfill his desire to hunt and creating an enriching, changing environment that he cannot resist.

 But, is your cat really a bully or is he just a high energy cat?

 In many cases the latter is true.
 Our resident rescue cat, Baggy, is definitely more high energy than a bully.
 He’s not aggressive at all and seems to have a high prey drive with lots of energy to expend.
 He claimed this label because he enjoys whacking the other cats with his paws like he’s in the octagon in a UFC match.
 During these slapping sessions, he never uses his claws and is easily distracted while engaging in these “games.”
 Because to him, it is a game, and with that in mind, we know that we can easily redirect this negative behavior into something positive.
 Throw something crinkly across the kitchen floor, and you’ve got him!
 Take out the fishing rod toy, now we’re talking!
 Instantly he loses interest in taunting the victim cat.
 We know that to keep the harmony we really have to provide an ultra stimulating environment for this high energy cat.